simonbingham/xindi/README.md

 #Welcome to Xindi

 ##Introduction
-Xindi is a lightweight ColdFusion content management system that uses the [nested set model](http://en.wikipedia.org/wiki/Nested_set_model "Nested Set Model").
+Xindi is a completely free, open source CFML content management system.

 ##Minimum Requirements
-- Adobe ColdFusion 9
+- Adobe ColdFusion 9 or Railo
-- MySQL
+- MySQL or MSSQL